You or someone you know probably takes a daily multivitamin. Does your cat need one, too?

-For example, your cat may need a supplement if she has a medical condition that makes her unable to absorb a particular nutrient.
+For example, your cat may need a supplement if they have a medical condition that makes them unable to absorb a particular nutrient.
 Small intestinal disease can cause an inability to absorb the B vitamins folate and cobalamine.
 In this case, the cat would require injections of those two supplements, as oral supplements won’t be absorbed either.

 Cats that are pregnant and nursing may develop nutritional deficiencies that require supplementation, particularly if the cat becomes pregnant before age 10-12 months, Cruz says.
 Your vet can direct you to the appropriate product.